hiiamboris/red-wiki/Red-View-Graphic-System.md

 # Actors

 Actors are handler functions for View events.
-They are defined in an free-form object (no prototype provided) refered by `actors` facet.
+They are defined in an free-form object (no prototype provided) referred by `actors` facet.
 All actors have the same specification block.

 **Syntax**